department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/form-digitization-21-0972.md

 **1) H1 of page - New**
 - URL: www.va.gov/supporting-forms-for-claims/alternate-signer-form-21-0972
-- Breadcrumb: VA.gov home > H1 of supporting forms page > H1 of form page
+- Breadcrumb: VA.gov home > Supporting forms for VA claims > H1 of form page
-- Notes:
+- Notes: Subsequent pages will add on to the above URL using short and simple labels, i.e. .../introduction/.
+We can provide further guidance on these additions if needed.

 ## <a name="nav"></a>Entry points <br>